vmware-archive/nsx-edge-gen/README.md

 Avoid editing the default set of logical switches names or subnet.
 Additional logical switches with their own subnets can be added if necessary.

+All of these logical switches can be linked directly to the NSX Edge instance or via a DLR (Distributed Logical Router) using OSPF.
+This can be controlled by following flag: `--nsxmanager_enable_dlr true ` either at command line or via the nsx_cloud_config.yml file.

 ## Edge Service Gateways
 For every instance of edge service gateway to be created, specify its name, cli credentials, its gateway ip (can be the same for all instances) as well as certs needed to generate.